bmeurant/technical-docs/software-architecture/architectural-principles/boundaries.md

 2.  **Improve Testability:** Each component can be tested in isolation by mocking or stubbing its dependencies at the boundary line.
 3.  **Increase Maintainability:** Changes made within one component are less likely to break other parts of the system, as long as the boundary contract is respected.
 4.  **Enable Parallel Development:** Different teams can work on different components simultaneously, as the boundary interface serves as a clear contract between them.
 5.  **Defer Decisions:** Boundaries allow you to defer decisions about implementation details.
-For example, you can define a repository boundary (an interface) without having to immediately decide which database technology will implement it.
+For example, you can define a repository boundary (an interface) without having to immediately decide which [[software-architecture/databases/|database]] technology will implement it.

 ---